Clubs & Collectives

 Collectives are formed by members of the student body in order to unite individuals around common issues, activities, or goals.
 A collective can be formed to organize, elevate, support, unite, advocate, or otherwise empower any constituency within the student body.
 All Collectives need to be ratified every year.
 Forms can be found here.

-If you have a club or collective you’d like to start for the 2025-2026 school year, an existing club you’d like to have ratified again, or would like to apply for funding, fill out the form linked above!
+If you have a club or collective you’d like to start for the 2025-2026 school year, an existing club you’d like to have ratified again, or would like to apply for funding, fill out the forms linked in the above menu!

 Active Clubs & Collectives